slideloft/new-docs/issuing-assets/anatomy-of-an-asset.md

 ## XBN

 XBN are the native currency of the Bantu network, and are the only asset that doesn't require an issuer or a trustline.
-Every account is required to hold a [minimum lumen balance](../glossary/minimum-balance.md), and all [transaction fees](../glossary/fees.md) are paid in XBN.
+Every account is required to hold a [minimum XBN balance](../glossary/minimum-balance.md), and all [transaction fees](../glossary/fees.md) are paid in XBN.
 The smallest unit of a XBN is a spirit, which is one ten-millionth of a XBN.